-Back on the road to Mount Taygetos, we finally come to a stop three kilometers from the summit and unpack ourselves from the truck.
-Before us is a long line of rectangular boxes stacked one, two and sometimes three high.
-The boxes, Stagakis’s beehives, are painted in muted shades of green, blue, yellow and orange.
+Back on the road to Mount Taygetos, we finally come to a stop 3 kilometers from the summit and unpack ourselves from the truck.
+Before us is a long line of rectangular boxes stacked one, two, and sometimes three high.
+The boxes, Stagakis’s beehives, are painted in muted shades of green, blue, yellow, and orange.
 Beyond them, wisps of clouds and forested mountains, brown and barren at their peak, punctuate a brilliant blue sky.

 Stagakis has come to inspect his colonies, as he does once or twice a week.
 He has about 100 here at the top of the mountain, 50 more in another village.
 To encourage his bees to feast on Greece’s potent herbs and flowers, Stagakis moves his colonies with the season and the weather.